PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 By default, workflows run with `{{$site.themeConfig.MEMORY_LIMIT}}` of memory.
 If you're processing a lot of data in memory, you might need to raise that limit.
 Here, you can increase the memory of your workflow up to `{{$site.themeConfig.MEMORY_ABSOLUTE_LIMIT}}`.

-**Pipedream charges invocations proportional to your memory configuration**.
-When you modify your memory settings, Pipedream will show you the number of invocations you'll be charged per execution.
-[Read more here](/pricing/#how-does-workflow-memory-affect-billable-invocations).
+**Pipedream charges credits proportional to your memory configuration**.
+When you modify your memory settings, Pipedream will show you the number of credits you'll be charged per execution.
+[Read more here](/pricing/#how-does-workflow-memory-affect-credits).

 ### Concurrency and Throttling